zmtcreative/gm-alert-callouts/README.md

 ## State of the project

-If you want to use it in your own project feel free, but it is recommended that you should either pin a commit or fork since the API is not guarantee to be stable.
+If you want to use it in your own project feel free, but it is recommended that you should either pin a commit or fork since the API is not guarantee to be stable at this time.

-## Example
+## Examples

 ### Basic example